Slovakia reports biggest daily rise in coronavirus cases since April | Health

 Slovakia reports biggest daily rise in coronavirus cases since April

-Slovakia reported its biggest daily jump in new coronavirus cases since April 22 on Thursday as infections rose again.
+Slovakia reported its biggest daily jump in new coronavirus cases since April 22 on Thursday as infections rise again after a lull.

 The Central European country has one of Europe's lowest death tolls from COVID-19 and has avoided a surge in cases like its western neighbours since the pandemic struck in March.
 On Wednesday, it recorded 53 new cases, according to Health Ministry data, which was the seventh day since June 30 the daily rise had been in double digits.